MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Unique.md

 ### System.Management.Automation.PSObject

-You can pipe any type of object to `Get-Unique`.
+You can pipe any type of object to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSObject

-The type of object that `Get-Unique` returns is determined by the input.
+This cmdlet returns its input objects without duplicates.

 ## NOTES